afroactuarynunya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to display third line of file
+Script to create a file ending by a new line